goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 If I dip below 80% compliance my plan is to hire a personal coach or compliance expert to get me back up to 100%.
 I am agreeing here to implement this protocol at least until Jan 5, 2024

-It's very likely that implementing this plan will have substantial costs to my personal life and relationships that I'm willing to bear in the near term.
+It's very likely that implementing this plan will have substantial costs to my current personal life and relationships that I'm willing to bear in the near term.
 Over the medium term I hope that I can build a community of individuals with similar interests and goals, which is part of my motivation sharing this piece publicly.
+I've seen early signs that loneliness will be a short term phenomenon but want to be self-aware that most people will view this post as crazy.

 ## Acceptance Criteria and Discussion

 There is really no point implementing a process without a set of desired outcomes.

+Value: on a macro level, extend consciousness through the universe and on a personal level gain access to technology to extend my own consciousness
-Primary objective: Creating a valuable company in the AI space (ie top 2% founder financial outcome in AI start-up sector)
+Criterion: Creating a valuable company in the AI space (ie top 2% founder financial outcome in AI start-up sector)

 Health constraints:
 * HRV (heart rate variability, as measured by Apple Watch) above 80